W4li8/W4li8/README.md

 ### Hi there 👋

-Some jobs may be for robots, but at this time, building these robots is our job.
+Some jobs may be for robots, but at this time, building these robots is a job for us.
 Let's do it right!

 <!--
 **W4li8/W4li8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.